 Kombucha brews best between 68-78°F with the mid 70s range being the most optimal.
 Brewing it on the warmer end of this range will speed up the culturing.
 Be sure to check the kombucha frequently with your thermometer.
 If it gets too warm or cold the scoby and brew can be damaged or grow mold.
 Always make sure to clean your hands and brewing jars with vinegar and water.
 Stay away from antibacterial soaps as they are by definition SCOBY killers.

 Just like us, SCOBYS come in all shapes and sizes and should not be judged by color or smoothness.
 Your SCOBY may have lumps, bubbles or yeast globs in or on it.
 Brown dots or yeast strands are all signs of healthy and active SCOBYS.

-While essentially any glass container with a lid can be used to store Kombucha, to obtain the best carbonation level, it is important to bottle Kombucha in truly airtight bottles.
-Growlers with poly cone or swing-top caps are optimal for your second fermentation.
+While essentially any glass container with a lid can be used to store kombucha, to obtain the best carbonation level, it is important to bottle kombucha in truly airtight bottles.
+Growlers with a poly cone or swing top caps are optimal for your second fermentation.

 - If desired, add 2-3 TBSP of your choice of fruits, juices, extracts or herbs to each bottle.
 Depending on the size of your bottle you may want more or less.

 - Pour the kombucha through a funnel into each bottle leaving 1-2 inches of space at the top.

 - Ensure the bottles are properly sealed and store them in a warm, dry place for 2-5 days.
 The length of time for your second ferment and flavoring really is solely dependent on personal taste so the only way to really know if you have reached your desired result is by tasting your brew every couple of days to see if it is to your liking.
 Opening and tasting your kombucha every day or so can also be helpful to release some of the pressure built up in the bottles - also known as “burping”.